Keys to California Medical Practice Succession Planning

 However, these doctors often fail to realize that their practices must be well-positioned and ready to transition far in advance.
 Adequate planning and preparation can make the difference between a successful sale and a disappointing result, as well as failure.

-California business consultant Andrew Rogerson explains that physician partners can embrace many strategies to facilitate the smooth transition of ownership.
-That said, it’s important to consider several variables so the right decisions are made for each specific scenario.
+California business consultant Andrew Rogerson explains that physician partners can employ various strategies to facilitate a smooth transition of ownership.
+That said, it’s essential to consider several variables to ensure the right decisions are made for each specific scenario.
 Keep reading to learn about some of these critical factors.

 Looking for a Mirror Image

-Many physicians ready to sell their medical practices are under the wrong impression that their successors must be exact copies of themselves for them to take over the practice successfully.
-It’s easy for a doctor to think this way since it’s their way of operating that has resulted in a successful business.
-However, this thinking is limiting: the most critical aspect of a successful transition is to align values and leverage the unique styles of the individuals to attain these values.
+It’s easy for a doctor to think this way, as their approach to practice has contributed to the success of their business.
+However, this thinking is limiting.
+The most critical aspect of a successful transition is to align values and leverage the unique styles of the individuals to attain these values.
 That opens the door to many more potential buyers.

 Medical Practice Heritage plans